ITClowd/blog/content/Using local Google Fonts in Hugo.md

 To comply to local law I needed to host the Google Fonts by myself, so I needed to do this again for this blog.
 Google explains how you can do this in this [blog post](https://fonts.google.com/knowledge/using_type/self_hosting_web_fonts).
 But you basically just download the font that is referenced in the stylesheet and change that reference to a local path.

 ## Problem
 So I downloaded the fonts and put them in the asset folder, like I would normally do in frameworks like [vue.js](https://vuejs.org/).
-But after I pushed my changes to github pages the fonts where not available in the specified path.
+But after I pushed my changes to GitHub pages, the fonts were not available in the specified path.

 ## Solution
-Because hugo uses a webpacker the paths from the development environment do not exist anymore but I noticed that files from the `static/` folder seem to be in the root directory of compiled version of the project.
+Because hugo uses a webpacker the paths from the development environment do not exist any more, but I noticed that files from the `static/` folder seem to be in the root directory of the compiled version of the project.

 So I moved my fonts into `static/fonts` and referenced the fonts with `fonts/<FONT_NAME>`

 ## Example
-To reference the *DM Serif Display* font for example you need to add the following to the `assets/styles/custom.scss`:
+To reference the *DM Serif Display* font for example, you need to add the following to the `assets/styles/custom.scss`:
 ```scss
 /* latin */
 @font-face {